gburgett/dallas-albania-connection/src/pages/articles/2019-02-05-eastern-europe-2019.md

       mileMarker: '1700'
       name: 'Poland (Re:generation Recovery)'
 ---

-This summer we are sending 39 people to Albania, Hungary, and Poland to make disciples through evangelism, teaching, and encouragement.
+In 2019 we continued with our desire to strongly support our ministry partners in Albania, Hungary, and Poland through evangelism, teaching, and encouragement.
 To appreciate how we got here, a brief history of our ministry is helpful:

+### The Past

 Since 2014, we have sent teams to Albania to participate in [Cru’s](https://www.cru.org/) high school summer camp, in which Cru staff and volunteers engage with young people through evangelism, teaching, games, coffee meetings, and discipleship.
 Following these camps, the local Cru/church leaders maintain relationships they have built through the summer camps and continue to evangelize non-believers and disciple believers throughout the rest of the year.
 Additionally, team members can continue to grow these relationships after they return.
 We've sent a team to Elbasan since [2015](/2015), and to the city of Korça since [2017](/2017).
 This summer we are again sending 3 high school-focused teams.